 \section{Final Remarks}

-In this work I build a new EoS which is able to satisfy all six main constraint at the nuclear saturation point.
-This EoS also is able to fulfil the experimental constraint about the pressure at supra-nuclear densities for 85$\%$ of the interval presented in the combined ref.~\cite{Daniel,Steiner2013} and produce good values for $S(2n_0)$ and $p(2n_0)$, in agreement with ref.~\cite{s3,tidal1}.
+In this work, I build a new EoS that can satisfy all six main constraints at the nuclear saturation point.
+This EoS also is able to fulfill the experimental constraint about the pressure at supra-nuclear densities for 85$\%$ of the interval presented in the combined ref.~\cite{Daniel,Steiner2013} and produce good values for $S(2n_0)$ and $p(2n_0)$, in agreement with ref.~\cite{s3,tidal1}.

 In the realm of astrophysical constraint, this EoS is able to reproduce masses above 2.00$M_\odot$ even when hyperons are present.
 It also produces $R_{1.4}~<~13.32$, km $M_{DU} > 1.50M_\odot$, $\Lambda_{1.4}~<~580$ and $R_{2.0}~>11.85$, km; thus satisfying all the main astrophysical bounds.